BoiDareia/PostgreSQL_DBA/README.md

-# hello-world
+# PostgreSQL_DBA
-A test repository
-I'm a DBA looking to thrive in the IT world
+Some random scripts that I use as a DBA admin Here is the general description of each one.